 FOR the physical or direct d.c. code line, cable presents no special problem, except that which is found in any straight d.c. circuit.
-The use of superimposed carrier frequencies over a pair of line wires, a portion of which is in cable, involves a study to determine the necessity of one or more carrier repeater units, which may be required to provide input to the carrier receiver at the converter location.
+The use of superimposed carrier frequencies over a pair of line wires, a portion of which is in cable, involves a study to determine the repeater units, which may be required to provide input to the car-

-Factors, such as size of wire over which the carrier will be operated, ohmic unbalance, results of a transmission-line test and local conditions, such as proximity of other carrier circuits, power lines, etc., should be considered.
-The manu-facturer who would furnish the carrier equipment should be con-
+Factors, such as size of wire over which the carrier will be operated, ohmic unbalance, results of a transmission-line test and local conditions, such as proximity of other neumatic valve magnet. carrier circuits, power lines, etc., Where air is not available and should be considered.
+The manufacturer who would furnish the